peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

 <b>Deprecated.</b> May be removed in a later version.
 Option classes in this library will follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.

-Returns an options object containing the flags shared by this and another ptions object.
+Returns an options object containing the flags shared by this and another options object.

 <b>Parameters:</b>